Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SEVEN: Add the second batch of cooked Korean BBQ pork to the serving plate.

-Garnish with the remaining quarter cup of chopped scallions and optional sesame seeds.
+Garnish with the remaining quarter cup of chopped green onion and optional sesame seeds.

 garnish the pork with the chopped scallions and sesame seeds